okocraft/ScoreboardUtils/README.md

 # ScoreboardUtils
-ScoreboardUtils, to add some convenient command about scoreboard.
+ScoreboardUtils, to add some convenient commands about scoreboard.